lenhatdangkhoa/cdoa-ros2/src/ros2-network-analysis/README.md

 ## Package Role in This Project

-In this thesis workspace, this package provides the wireless/network measurements consumed by localization experiments, including PF-based localization in `pf_localization`.
+This package provides the wireless/network measurements consumed by localization experiments, including PF-based localization in `pf_localization`.

 ## Build